ICB-DCM/pyABC/doc/deploy.rst

 * ``B`` is increased for new features and minor API breaking changes,
 * ``A`` is increased for major API breaking changes.

-That is, we follow the versioning scheme suggested by the `Python packaging guide <https://packaging.python.org>`_.
+Thus, we roughly follow the versioning scheme suggested by the `Python packaging guide <https://packaging.python.org>`_.

 Create a new release
 --------------------

-After new commits have been added to the develop branch, changes can be merged to master and a new version of pyABC can be released.
+After new commits have been added via pull requests to the develop branch, changes can be merged to master and a new version of pyABC can be released.
 Every merge to master should coincide with an incremented version number and a git tag on the respective merge commit.

 Merge into master
 ~~~~~~~~~~~~~~~~~

 1. create a pull request from develop to master,
-2. check that all test on travis pass,
+2. check that all tests on travis pass,
 3. check that the documentation is up-to-date,
 4. adapt the version number in ``pyabc/version.py`` (see above),
 5. update the release notes in ``doc/releasenotes.rst``,